KrishnaPravin/google-tasks-vscode-extension/README.md

 ## Privacy Policy

-This extension does not collect and send any information to any server.
+This extension accesses the user data only during the runtime of VSCode application.
+User data means only the data that is created by the user within the Google Tasks application.
+The accessed user data is directly displayed within the VSCode Editor.
+Also, this data is not persisted in any medium and is not sent or shared to any server or any 3rd party application

 ## Known Issues